Student Handbook

 - Backless footwear

 Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with an acceptable item.
-The penalty for infractions against the dress code policy may be but are not limited to:
+The penalty for infractions against the dress code policy may be, but are not limited to:

 - Teacher warning